-Celebrating the woman of song in a casual setting.
+Celebrating the women of song in a casual setting.

 Located just off Joo Chiat Place, the campus-like The Yards stands quiet on a Saturday evening, the weather cool in the wake of a storm as we traipse over from a nearby bus-stop.
 Weaving our way in amidst the buildings to arrive at the third floor of Block 406, we find ourselves in the quaint NJ Studio, a cosy alcove of peace that feels like a personal living room.
 This is the setting for The Opera People’s In Our Manner of Speaking – The Clara Schumann Project.

-The entire performance that would focus on the works of Clara Schumann and other songs either composed by females or about womanhood.
+The theme tying the entire performance together, besides the works of Clara Schumann, was a showcase of songs either composed by females or about womanhood.
 There are no frills to this performance, and due to the space, the distance between audience and performer is practically non-existent, allowing for an intimate performance where one feels each and every song is directed at us, the emotions and musical nuances in each piece keenly felt in every moment.
 With Pauline Lee on piano, the performance dove straight in to three works by Schumann, starting with mezzo-soprano Michelle Tan dressed in a champagne pink dress, whose sweet voice brought out the simple, raw emotions from Liebst du um Schönheit (If you love for beauty) and Ich hab’ in deinem Auge den Strahl (I once looked into your eyes).